mjtabaya/fuel-tracker-app/README.md

 # Start the app (runs on ports 3000 and 3001, configured in Procfile.dev)
 $ rake start
 ```
+Open the app on your chosen browser with the following url: http://localhost:3000

 ### (Alternative) Running the API and React in separate command lines